Notice

 1. Address housing stock needs by ensuring the availability of income-aligned housing options for all residents.

-2. Assist jurisdictions in using tools such as the national best practices, housing demand study, demographics, incomes, and current supply of housing stock to encourage a proactive approach to attracting the types of housing needed for residents within Kenton County across all generations, familial status, and demographics.
+2. Assist jurisdictions and the general public by sharing tools such as the national best practices, housing demand study, demographics, incomes, and current supply of housing stock to encourage a proactive approach to attracting the types of housing needed for residents within Kenton County across all generations, familial statuses, and demographics.

-3. Identify sites that have adequate capacity for infrastructure and utilities that are suitable for development or redevelopment to meet housing demands, including areas for higher density residential development.
-Each jurisdiction should identify appropriate and suitable areas within their boundaries for higher density residential development.
+3. Identify areas or sites that have adequate capacity for infrastructure and utilities that are suitable for development or redevelopment to meet housing demands, including areas for increased density residential development.
+Jurisdictions should identify appropriate and suitable areas within their boundaries for increased density residential development.

 4. Work with a broad range of experts and stakeholders to understand the physical, financial, and regulatory barriers to providing a wider variety of desired housing products.

-5. Offer additional rental income-aligned housing options to include two-family, three-family, four-family, townhomes, condominiums, and multi-family residential.
-This includes rental and for sale housing options across all price-points in Kenton County.
+5. Encourage additional income-aligned housing options to include two-family, three-family, four-family, townhomes, condominiums, and multi-family residential.
+This includes rental and for sale housing options across all price points in Kenton County.

-6. Establish zoning mechanisms and incentives to provide mixed residential uses and income-aligned housing.
+6. Establish zoning mechanisms and incentives to provide mixed residential uses which may include a variety of residential types as well as mixed residential/commercial use.

-7. Consider housing styles that incorporate accessible layouts.
+7. Consider housing styles that incorporate accessible layouts for seniors and persons with disabilities.

-8. Consider higher than recommended densities if sufficient information is provided to show income-aligned housing is being provided.
+8. Consider increasing recommended densities when sufficient information is provided to show the facilitation of income-aligned housing.

 Basis:

 The 2023 NKADD Housing Study identified an imbalance between housing costs and household incomes.
-There is a demand for a variety of housing types throughout the county especially the production of 1- and 2-bedroom units (rental and ownership) across most income levels and 3-bedroom rentals for lower income households.
+There is a demand for a wider variety of housing types throughout the county, especially the production of one- and two-bedroom units (rentals and ownership) across most income levels and three-bedroom rentals for lower income households.
 To facilitate economic development and be competitive in attracting and keeping an adequate and talented workforce, it is important to provide income-aligned housing options.
 Income-aligned housing ensures that individuals and families with varying income levels can access safe, decent, and affordable housing options.
 Increasing the housing density around commercial centers will allow more residents to forgo using an automobile to commute to work, reducing air pollution and increasing healthy living practices.
 There is a demand for more mixed-use development in the county, and national research identifies a sizable percentage of young adults and seniors want to live in a mixed-use environment where amenities are within walkable distances.

 Associated Goals and Objectives: